 Chicago-Kent College of Law is home to several institutes and centers with missions that range from conducting scholarly and practical research on legal and social issues to providing topical programming for the legal community to developing public interest initiatives.
 Students who become involved in these activities, many of which involve cross-disciplinary projects, learn to appreciate and adapt to major social and global influences that can change the legal profession and its practice.

 Learn more about each of these institutes and centers:

-- Center for Access to Justice & Technology — created to make justice more accessible to the public by promoting the use of the Internet in the teaching and practice of law.
+Created to make justice more accessible to the public by promoting the use of the Internet in the teaching and practice of law.

-- Institute for Compliance — promotes careers in financial compliance, prepares students for such careers, advances knowledge about the importance of compliance, and offers events for Chicago's compliance and legal community.
+Promotes careers in financial compliance, prepares students for such careers, advances knowledge about the importance of compliance, and offers events for Chicago's compliance and legal community.

-- Institute for Law and the Humanities — facilitates, supports and encourages symposiums, lectures, scholarship and faculty discussion on the relationship between law and other humanistic disciplines.
+Facilitates, supports and encourages symposiums, lectures, scholarship and faculty discussion on the relationship between law and other humanistic disciplines.

-- Institute for Law and the Workplace — a national center for research, training, dialogue and reflection on the law that governs the workplace.
+A national center for research, training, dialogue and reflection on the law that governs the workplace.

-- Institute for Science, Law and Technology — a joint venture of the academic units of IIT designed to meet the growing need for science- and law-trained professionals capable of addressing the complex issues that arise in a global, technologically driven marketplace of ideas, product standards, and conflicts.
+A joint venture of the academic units of IIT designed to meet the growing need for science- and law-trained professionals capable of addressing the complex issues that arise in a global, technologically driven marketplace of ideas, product standards, and conflicts.

-- Justice John Paul Stevens Jury Center — a website that serves as a clearinghouse for information about the jury to academics, students, judges, lawyers and members of the press and public.
+A website that serves as a clearinghouse for information about the jury to academics, students, judges, lawyers and members of the press and public.

 An interdisciplinary teaching and research center devoted to legal futurism.
 The Center examines the intersections of law and technology, mathematics, science and engineering.